-The carrying amount of the District's deposits for June 30, 2014 and 2013, totaled \$404,631 and \$317,031, respectively.
-The bank balance at June 30, 2014 and 2013, totaled \$412,756 and \$317,869, respectively.
+The carrying amount of the District's deposits for June 30, 2015 and 2014, totaled \$254,454 and \$404,631, respectively.
+The bank balance at June 30, 2015 and 2014, totaled \$255,723 and \$412,756, respectively.
 The difference between the bank balance and the carrying amount represents outstanding checks and deposits in transit.

-The majorities of the District's funds are on deposit with Yavapai County (County) and are included in the County's Investment Trust Fund.
+The majority of the District's funds are on deposit with Yavapai County (County) and are included in the County's Investment Trust Fund.
 Additional information regarding county policies can be reviewed in the County's Audited Financial Statement for the current year.